gdrosos/iac-bug-study-artifact/README.md

         category = None
     return category
 ```
-Given a similar method for e.g. Terraform or Salt, researchers can use this script not only to measure the size in files and loc of their fixes but also group them by component category.
+By implementing a similar method for other ecosystems,
+researchers can utilize the `quantitative_analysis.py` script to measure the size of their fixes in terms of the number of files and lines of code (LoC),
+while also grouping them by component category.

 ## Limitations